playframework/play-samples/play-scala-rest-api-example/docs/src/main/paradox/index.md

 ## From Lightbend Tech Hub

-Download a pre-packaged bundle with this link [https://example.lightbend.com/v1/download/play-scala-rest-api-example](https://example.lightbend.com/v1/download/play-scala-rest-api-example)
+Download a pre-packaged bundle with this link: <https://example.lightbend.com/v1/download/play-scala-rest-api-example>.

 **Linux/Mac:**